-Affinity Water, who are the partners with Thames Water in the proposed Abingdon Reservoir, are preparing their revised draft Water Resouce Management Plan.
+Affinity Water, who are the partners with Thames Water in the proposed Abingdon Reservoir, have prepared their Water Resouce Management Plan.

 Thames Water consulted on their plans for increasing water supply earlier in 2018 and we responded to the consultation.
 See our response.
 During the consultation they changes key areas of the plan including the scale of population growth during the plan period, changes to their plans to cut leakage (to meet the Ofwat targets), and the addition of several other water resources not included in the earlier draft.
 We (any many others including the County and District Councils) believe that these changes mean that there should be a second consultation and wrote to the Secretary of State to say so.
 See our letter.